RoDmitry/EnCom/README.md

 There is no need to escape characters in strings.
 And it's capable to work with binary data as is.

-Zero-copy for strings and bytes.
+Zero-copy for strings and binary bytes.

 ## Examples
 ### EnCom